Photo by Yugonov Konstantin / Shutterstock.com

 Why not add a little learning to the fun this holiday season?
 These eight inexpensive gifts for toddlers through adolescents can help increase a child’s financial literacy.

-Here’s a thought: Don’t just give the game.
-Jump in and play.
-That way you get in on the fun and they get the benefit of your experience and wisdom.
+Here’s a thought: Don’t just give the game — instead, jump in and play.
+That way, you get in on the fun and the child gets the benefit of your experience and wisdom.

 Hasbro/ Amazon / Money Talks News

 Here’s the game you’ve always known and loved, but it’s a faster-paced, updated version.
 As in life, cash is absent.
 Instead, you make purchases electronically.
 Nostalgia buffs may regret that, but it means a simpler playing experience without the need to keep track of all that paper money.